mroderick/Preloadr/README.md

 Preloading resources is ONLY ever effective, if you are [setting good caching headers](http://developer.yahoo.com/performance/rules.html#expires) on your resources.

 If you're not setting expires headers, you'll just be consuming even more bandwidth, and not improving user experience at all.

+To verify that Preloadr is working as intended, open up Firebug / Web Inspector / whatnot, and check that resources are not loaded in parallel, but are loaded sequentially (should look like a staircase).

 The minified version is done with YUI Compressor (for safety), if you prefer other minifiers, you'll have to minify it yourself.